Smart-Programs/mixer-client-node/README.md

 ```
 client.tokens = {
 	access:  'xxxxxxxx',
 	refresh:  'xxxxxxxx' //refresh is optional
-	expires: 0 // expires is optional (This should be the second timestamp which the token expires EX: (Date.now() + (1000 * 60 * 60 * 6)) / 1000 // If the token expires in 6 hours)
+	expires: 0 // expires is optional (The second timestamp for when the token expires)
 }
 ```
 Note when using the [refresh tokens](#refresh-tokens) part of this client the new tokens are automatically set including the new expire time.
 The expires time is also set if you use the [introspect](#introspect) part of the client with the access token as the checked token.